 S Tier

-Invisible Woman is the newest Strategist to Marvel Rivals, and she has already proven her incredible power.
+Invisible Woman is also continuing her popularity streak, thus holding her spot in S-Tier.
 Her attacks move through both allies and enemies, allowing her to make impacts at closer range.
 She lacks long range capabilities, but her invisibility and shield allows her to get in close and protect teammates from afar.
 Her ultimate ability let's your team not only get massive heals, but it blocks the opposing team in the radius from getting targeted by their healers outside of the radius.
-Her force pull/ push might be her best ability.
+Her force pull/push might be her best ability.
 It can pull opponents off high points, push them off ledges, or deal enough damage to lock in a kill on a fleeing opponent.
+She also has a powerful Team-Up that affects 3 other characters, so she consistently gets a buff to her healing.

 Wrap Up